IOS 13: Photos

 The Photos app includes a redesigned UI and uses machine learning to auto-hide "clutter" images such as screenshots and documents.

 Photos has a redesigned interface showing users photos they took in the past year, month, week and day.
 This brings all photos to one page and shows users photos based on what their device suggests for them.

 Problems

 There were a number of issues following the release of iOS 13, some relating to battery drain, call-dropping, and ringtones not functioning properly, resulting in frequent software updates and patches.
 Despite the frequency of bug fix releases, the updates have introduced new issues.

 Other issues included incorrect artwork for user's playlists.
 Users reported the artwork is repeated for some playlists or uses a different picture.

 Supported devices

 iOS 13 requires 2 GB of RAM.
-It ended support for all iPhones and iPod touches using an Apple A7 or A8 SoC and devices that shipped with 1 GB of RAM: the iPhone 5S, iPhone 6/6 Plus and iPod touch (6th generation).
+It drops support for all iPhones and iPod Touches using an Apple A7 or A8 SoC and devices that shipped with 1 GB of RAM. iOS 13 is the first version of iOS to drop support for iPhones with Touch ID.

-The HomePod used iOS 13 as a base for the system software until the release of iOS 13.4, where the base software was changed to tvOS.

 To further differentiate features between iPhones and iPads, Apple rebranded the tablet-oriented platform with its own operating system, iPadOS.